Should I renovate before selling?

 Run a feasibility:

 • Know your current pre-renovation valuation.
 Learn how to run comparable sales, get a professional valuation or ask 3 real estate agents for appraisals (make sure you get comparable sales to back up the price).
-If you’re in the Sydney area, you can also schedule a consultation with me and I do this for free.
+If you’re in the Sydney area, you can also schedule a consultation with me.

 • Know your potential.
 Look for comparable sales for after you’ve renovated.
 This will give you an idea of the number you can achieve but also what condition and features your home needs to have in order to achieve that price.